Home » GI Bill » Pittsburgh, PA BAH Rates, Housing, Education, & Cost of Living

 • Take an afternoon to soak in some mid-century pop art heritage at The Andy Warhol Museum.
 This museum is the largest in North America that is dedicated to a single artist and is home to an extensive permanent collection of the iconic Pittsburgh native, Andy Warhol.

-• Visit the Strip District – this neighborhood was a warehouse area that has become one of Pittsburgh’s coolest places to hang out.
+• Visit the Strip District – this neighborhood was once a warehouse district and has become one of Pittsburgh’s coolest places to hang out.
 It offers great restaurants, boutique shops, craft breweries, and markets to explore.

 About the author